hywork-br/FlavAI/docs/setup.md

 - (optional) Max Steps - The maximum number of steps the bot will take. defaults to 25.
 - (optional) Base URL - The base URL for the AI provider.
 You can change this to use OpenAI compatible providers like DeepSeek or local models with LM Studio or Ollama.

-Run `npx FlavAI --help` to see all the options available.
+Run `npx shippie --help` to see all the options available.

 ## Local Usage 🌈

-FlavAI 🚢 also works locally to review files staged for commit.
+Shippie 🚢 also works locally to review files staged for commit.
 Just add some files to the staging area.

 Export your OPENAI_API_KEY to the shell